jabezborja/tagalang/README.md

 # TagaLang - A Tagalog Programming Language
-TagaLang is a rooftop-level tagalog-based syntax yet-procedural cautiously interpreted programming language where Filipino programmers can play with.
+TagaLang is a rooftop-level Tagalog-based syntax yet-procedural cautiously interpreted programming language that Filipino programmers can play with.

-It is in the top of Python which is a high-level also so TagaLang is considered as the 'rooftop-level' programming language.
-It's design is for readability for Filipinos to understand how programming languages really works in their native language.
+It is on top of Python, a high-level language, so TagaLang is considered the 'rooftop-level' programming language.
+Its design is for readability and for Filipinos to understand how programming languages work in their native language.
 With that being said, I will try my best to make the grammar more Tagalog.

 > The reason why TagaLang is made from scratch is to make the language allow more grammar to use and more easy to read as it will use more Filipino grammar (Hopefully it can.)